aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ![](images/sd-loadtest-appserver-example.png)

-When this happens, if you try to access the YELB appserver API in your browser with the the applicaton URL and the path `/api/getvotes` I.E `http://yelb-service-connect.us-east-2.elb.amazonaws.com/api/getvotes`, you may also see a 500 error similar to the following:
+When this happens, if you try to access the Yelb appserver API in your browser with the the applicaton URL and the path `/api/getvotes` I.E `http://yelb-service-connect.us-east-2.elb.amazonaws.com/api/getvotes`, you may also see a 500 error similar to the following:

 ![](images/500-error.png)